liferay/liferay-docs/userGuide/en/chapters/15-enterprise-configuration.markdown

 ##### Configuring the Solr Search Server

 Since Solr is a standalone search engine, you'll need to download it and install it first according to the instructions on the Solr web site (`http://lucene.apache.org/solr`).
-Of course, it's best to use a server that is separate from your Liferay installation, as your Solr server will be responsible for all indexing and searching for your entire cluster.
+Of course, it's best to use a server that is separate from your Liferay installation, as your Solr server becomes responsible for all indexing and searching for your entire cluster.
 You definitely don't want both Solr and Liferay on the same box.
 Solr is distributed as a .war file with several .jar files which need to be available on your application server's classpath.
 Once you have Solr up and running, integrating it with Liferay is easy, but it requires a restart of your application server.

-The first thing you need to define is the location of your search index.
+The first thing you need to define on the Solr box is the location of your search index.
 Assuming you're running a Linux server and you've mounted a file system for the index at `/solr`, create an environment variable that points to this folder.
 This environment variable needs to be called `$SOLR_HOME`.
 So for our example, we would define:

     $SOLR_HOME=/solr

 This environment variable can be defined anywhere you need: in your operating system's start up sequence, in the environment for the user who is logged in, or in the start up script for your application server.
-If you're going to use Tomcat to host Solr, you'd modify `setenv.sh` or `setenv.bat` and add the environment variable there.
+If you're using Tomcat to host Solr, modify `setenv.sh` or `setenv.bat` and add the environment variable there.

 Once you've created the environment variable, you then can use it in your application server's start up configuration as a parameter to your JVM.
-This is configured differently per application server, but again, if you are using Tomcat, you would edit `catalina.sh` or `catalina.bat` and append the following to the `$JAVA_OPTS` variable:
+This is configured differently per application server, but again, if you're using Tomcat, edit `catalina.sh` or `catalina.bat` and append the following to the `$JAVA_OPTS` variable:

     -Dsolr.solr.home=$SOLR_HOME